Physical Recovery from C-Section

 Dr. Lashonda Jones PT - Diastasis, core, and scar massage

-Get Mom Strong - Diastasis, core, prolapse, and overall fitness recovery for postpartum bodies (no scar work)
+Get Mom Strong - Foundational core rehabilitation after pregnancy and c-section; diastasis repair; prolapse; overall fitness recovery for postpartum bodies (no scar work)

-If you have the time and money, it might be supportive to begin with an in-person pelvic floor physical therapist (especially if you have any type of pelvic organ prolapse).
+If you have the time and money, I recommend beginning your rehabilitation with an in-person pelvic floor physical therapist.

 Use these directories to locate a practitioner in your state or region: